stormpath/stormpath-sdk-angularjs/docs/source/protect_api.rst

 ---------------

 Restart the server by running ``grunt serve`` again.
-You should now see that the features are no longer listed - this is because the endpoint fails to load with a ``401 Unauthorized`` - you can see this by looking inside the web console in your browser:
+You should now see that the features are no longer listed.
+This is because the endpoint fails to load with a ``401 Unauthorized``.
+You can see this by looking inside the web console in your browser:

 .. image:: _static/features-unauthorized.png